The Tasmanian Government is conducting a strategic review of Kunanyi / Mount Wellington and Wellington Park.

 Consultation

 The department will conduct the review in an open, transparent and genuine manner that facilitates broad stakeholder and community engagement.
-The community will be encouraged to share and express its views on the long-term future of the mountain and Wellington Park.
+The community was encouraged to share and express its views on the long-term future of the mountain and Wellington Park in the first phase of the review.

 Frequently Asked Questions

 The Tasmanian Government’s strategic review is designed to complement the Trust’s work.
-The strategic review will help develop a long‑term community vision for the mountain, which may cover a longer time horizon than the Trust’s Management Plan.
+The strategic review will help develop a long‑term Vision for the mountain, which may cover a longer time horizon than the Trust’s Management Plan.

 The review has no interaction with the previous cable car proposal.